 Key cities for private schools in Selangor

-Subang Jaya (14 schools) punches above its weight.
-The township’s reputation as an education hub is backed by some of the state’s highest-rated campuses.
 Puchong and Rawang each have 10 schools, and Cyberjaya rounds out the list with 6, most of them newer campuses built to serve the tech corridor’s growing population.
+Cyberjaya’s school growth has accelerated since 2018 with new IB and Cambridge campuses serving the Multimedia University and tech-industry expatriate community.

 Choosing a private school in Selangor

 Traffic is the single biggest factor most families underestimate.
 A school that looks 12 km away on the map can take 50 minutes during the morning rush on the LDP or Federal Highway.
-Start by narrowing your search to schools within a realistic commute, 20 to 30 minutes is a reasonable ceiling for younger children.
+Start by narrowing your search to schools within a realistic commute — 20 to 30 minutes is a reasonable ceiling for younger children.

 If both parents work in KL but live in Selangor, consider schools near your workplace rather than your home.
 Many Petaling Jaya and Subang Jaya schools are closer to KL office districts than schools in Shah Alam or Rawang, and afternoon pick-up goes against the traffic flow.